a measurement of the number of people per given unit of land

 the rapid growth of the world's human population during the past century, attended by ever-shorter doubling times and accelerating rates of increase

-Multi-stage model based on Western Europe's experience on changes of population growth exhibited by countries undergoing industrialization.
-High birth rates and death rates are followed by plunging death rates producing a huge net population gain, this is followed by the convergence of birth rates and death rates at a low overall level.
+multistage model, based on Western Europe's experience, of changes in population growth exhibited by countries undergoing industrialization.
+High birth rates and death rates are followed by plunging death rates, producing a huge net population gain; this is followed by a convergence of birth rates and death rates at a lower overall level.

 the level at which a national population ceases to grow

 structure of a population in terms of age, sex and other properties such as marital status and education